We are here to help with the cost-of-living. Visit our guide to access support.

 2. Mandatory grounds – under the Anti-Social Behaviour, Crime and Policing Act 2014 landlords were given powers to ask the courts for mandatory possession if a customer has already been convicted of certain ASB in criminal court proceedings.

 • When is my case closed?
-Can it stay open forever in case the problem starts again?
+Can it stay open in case the problem starts again?

 Cases are normally closed once the ASB issues have been resolved, and when you and One Vision Housing have come to an agreement to close it.